rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 validate :: Person (Either FieldInfo) -> Either [FieldInfo] (Person Identity)
 ```

-Checkout the documentation for the [_add_blank_target barbies](https://hackage.haskell.org/package/barbies) package, it comes with exactly this example!
+Check out the documentation for the [_add_blank_target barbies](https://hackage.haskell.org/package/barbies) package, it comes with exactly this example!
 Notice, some boilerplate work is still needed to annotate missing values with field information:

 ``` haskell
 addFieldInfo ::  Person Maybe -> Person (Either FieldInfo)
 ```

 `addFieldInfo` would need to happen outside of the _HKD pattern_.
-One can argue that a better solution would be to not use `Person Maybe`
+One can argue that a better solution would be not to use `Person Maybe`
 and convert user form data entry directly to `Person (Either FieldInfo)`.